WalletConnect/walletconnect-docs/docs/ios/web3inbox/wallet-usage.md

 ```

-### Decrypt Push Notifications
+### Decrypting Push Notifications

-All push notifications that are sent via APNs are decrypted.
-They have following payload:
+Push notifications sent via APNs are encrypted and carry the following payload:

 ```
 {